 - What Size Should You Get?

-There are two primary web styles.
-Open and closed.
-Open web is great for infielders as it allows dirt to easily fall through the glove.
+Open webs are great for infielders as it allows dirt to easily fall through the glove.
 It prevents the infielder from scooping up a hand full of dirt while trying to get the ball.
 Pitchers usually prefer closed web as it helps them better conceal the type of pitch they are about to throw.

 The backing is the part of the glove that rests on the back on your hand.
 It can either be opened or closed.

 The type of model you choose to purchase will ultimately depend on the position you play.
 These days many are made for specific positions.
 Each will have a specific design and a certain set of qualities for that position.
 So its always a good idea to look for ones designed for your position.

 Baseball gloves come in a variety of different sizes and can accommodate just about any hand size.
 To get the right size you will need to measure your hand or have it measured by someone at a sports store.
 To properly measure your hand you will go from the highest point on your index finger to the heel of your hand.
 Always use a flexible measuring tape to measure your hand.
 Typical sizes range from 9 inches all the way up to 12.5 inches.

-We hope you have enjoyed looking at what we feel are the best choices of baseball gloves available for the 2017 season.
+We hope you have enjoyed looking at what we feel are the best choices of baseball gloves available for the 2019 season.
 We hope that you will bookmark this page, and share with your friends as well.
 I hope this page helped you make the glove selection process an easier one.
 For younger players, we also have a specific page dedicated to the best youth baseball gloves that you may want to check out instead.